From Poincare Invariance to Gauge Theories: Yang-Mills and General Relativity: Introduction

 \section{Introduction}

-The Poincaré group plays a fundamental role in contemporary physics.
-As discovered by Weinberg \cite{W} and further confirmed in \cite{S,S1, S2}, Poincaré symmetry completely defines the equations of motion in free field theory for particles of arbitrary spin and helicity.
+The Poincare group plays a fundamental role in contemporary physics.
+As discovered by Weinberg \cite{W} and further confirmed in \cite{S,S1, S2}, Poincare symmetry completely defines the equations of motion in free field theory for particles of arbitrary spin and helicity.
 Moreover, it provides the origin of local gauge invariance.
-On the other hand, localizing the Poincaré symmetry leads to the theory of general relativity \cite{Ut, Ki, Sc, MB}.
+On the other hand, localizing the Poincare symmetry leads to the theory of general relativity \cite{Ut, Ki, Sc, MB}.

 There have been similar attempts before to consider arbitrary spin and helicity.
 An interesting approach involves constraining the spin to eliminate negative-metric components.
-This constraint, together with the Klein-Gordon equation, selects an irreducible unitary representation of the Poincaré group.
+This constraint, together with the Klein-Gordon equation, selects an irreducible unitary representation of the Poincare group.
 For further details and references, see \cite{Siegel}.

-In this work, we adopt Wigner's definition of particles as irreducible representations of the Poincaré group \cite{Wi, BW}.
+In this work, we adopt Wigner's definition of particles as irreducible representations of the Poincare group \cite{Wi, BW}.
 In our previous research \cite{S, S1, S2}, we derived the equations of motion for free massive particles of arbitrary spin and massless particles of arbitrary helicity.
-We note that these equations are essentially eigenvalue equations for the Casimir operators of the Poincaré group.
+We note that these equations are essentially eigenvalue equations for the Casimir operators of the Poincare group.

 In certain important massless cases, the components of the Pauli-Lubanski vector do not commute.
 Consequently, no common eigenvectors exist for all components.
 This feature has an unexpected consequence: the Lorentz transformations for vector and symmetric second rank tensor fields acquire an additional term that takes the form of a gauge transformation \cite{W, S1}.